gnetsanet/CodeDeploy/README.md

     - whether to deploy directly to instances or auto-scaling groups.
     - how fast you want an application to be deployed.
     - whether you would like a load balancer to manage traffic to and from your instance during deployment.

+## Requirements

+- IAM role for EC2 to access S3
+- IAM role for CodeDeploy to access and interact with EC2

 ```
 sudo yum update
 sudo yum install ruby